enriquez/uiauto/README.md

 UIAuto also facilitates the setup of simulator data for running scripts in a repeatable and known state.

-Note: UIAuto only works with the simulator for now.

 ## Prerequisites

 * Xcode command line tools